peconia/microbit-playground.github.io/README.md

 ## Contributing

-Please (please! please!) send us Python code and a brief overview of how your program works.
+Please (please! please!) send me your python code and a brief overview of how your program works.
 My enail is jez@geekteacher.co.uk.

 ##### Easy Way:

-1. Document your code with `/template/code-template.md`
+1. Document your code with `[/template/program-template.md](https://raw.githubusercontent.com/microbit-playground/microbit-playground.github.io/master/templates/program-template.md)`
 2. Take photographs of your code or project.
 3. Email them to me at jez@geekteacher.co.uk.
 4. _Optional:_ Send through your name, photograph, webiste/twitter and a brief bio.
 These will be used to make you very cool author bio box!

 ##### Geeky Way:

-1. Clone the repo
+1. `git clone git@github.com:microbit-playground/microbit-playground.github.io.git`
-2. Document your code with `/template/program-template.md` or `/template/code-template-bare.md`.
+2. Document your code with `/template/program-template.md` or `/templates/program-template-bare.md`.
 3. Copy your `.py` and `.md` files to `/code/easy/_posts/` or `../medium/...` or `.../ninja/...` depending on difficulty.
 Naming scheme is `2016-02-24-my-program.*`.
-4. Edit `/template/code-template-header.svg`, add your project name with a text editor and save to `/images/`.
+4. Edit `/templates/code-template-header.svg`, add your project name with a text editor and save to `/images/`.
 It's just an `xml` file.
 5. Copy any images to `/images/` with the same file name as your program, eg. `2016-02-24-my-code-1.jpg` and `2016-02-24-my-code-2.png`
 6. Edit `authors.yml` in the `_data` directory with your personal information.
 6. Pull request